cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 !!! warning
-    You may find that combine issues a warning that the best fit for the background-only Asimov dataset returns a nonzero value for the signal strength;
+    You may find that <span style="font-variant:small-caps;">Combine</span> issues a warning that the best fit for the background-only Asimov dataset returns a nonzero value for the signal strength;

     `WARNING: Best fit of asimov dataset is at r = 0.220944 (0.011047 times` `rMax), while it should be at zero`